zumikiti/in-60-seconds/README.md

 Traditional markdown presentation tools and services offer little if any control over the layout of content of slides.
-GitPitch gives you complete control over slide-content layout allowing you to create custom slide designs to fit your specific needs.
+GitPitch gives you complete control over slide-content layout.
+Not unlike *drag-and-drop* tools like Powerpoint and Keynote.
+But powered by Markdown.
+The *snap-layouts* feature allows you to create unique slide designs to fit your specific needs.

-If you look carefully at the sample *markdown* snippet you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps around standard markdown slide content.
+If you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps around standard markdown slide content.

 ### Sample Slide #4